boots-edu/textbook/source/original/week8.md

 _Software Testing_  is the process of validating that software is bug free and meets requirements\.

-Back to our example\, let’s look at what we want to do for each of these:
+Back to our example\, let's look at what we want to do for each of these:

 We will start with a describe block forthe Elements class: